Fawziyah7/double-pendulum-chaos/README.md

 - Complete the SQL analysis of the simulation dataset
 - Clean and validate the dataset in Excel
-- Build the Power BI dashboard and add a preview image here
+- Build the Power BI dashboard